masatomo-ito2/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-7.md

 ---
 name: lab-database-challenge-1
-# 窶昨汳サ Lab Challenge 7.1: Enable the Engine
+# Lab Challenge 7.1: Enable the Engine
 * In this lab challenge, you'll enable the database engine for MySQL and rotate its root credentials.
 * You'll do this in the [Vault Dynamic Database Credentials](https://play.instruqt.com/hashicorp/invite/sryhqfdm6sgx) Instruqt track.
 * Instructions: